kl0ck/swingx/README.txt

+FORK DO SWINGX

 Readme - SwingLabs SwingX Project - http://swingx.dev.java.net

 SwingX is a library of components and utilities extending the Java Swing library; read more at our website, http://swingx.dev.java.net, and Wiki page, http://wiki.java.net/bin/view/Javadesktop/SwingLabsSwingX